reultra/reultra/packages/core/README.md

 # Core

-A concise, distributed, scalable and easy-to-use TCP framework.
+A minimalist and easy-to-use TCP framework.
 Inspired by Express and Koa.